2

 Eat & Drink

-A trustworthy neighbor would point you toward Cherry Creek North’s abundance of food and drink options.
-But Hilltop does have some enjoyable joints to call its own: Locanda Del Borgo’s Italian eats, the Rotary (for slow-cooked, rotisserie-style meats), and, our personal favorite when the weather warms, High Point Creamery for luscious scoops in unexpected flavors like Earl Grey and shortbread.
+A trustworthy neighbor would point you toward Cherry Creek North’s abundance of food and drink options or even the expanding 9+CO development in bordering Hale.
+But Hilltop does have some enjoyable joints to call its own: a Park Burger outpost, Locanda Del Borgo (Italian), and Kazumi Sushi, which serves top-notch nigiri.

-For your grocery needs, pop into Pete’s Fruits & Vegetables.
-Pete Moutzouris has owned the shop since 1974.
-He stocks the shelves with fresh, local produce, prepared foods, and Greek specialties, including a variety of imported feta cheeses.
+For your grocery needs, check out Pete’s Fruits and Vegetables.
+Owner Pete Moutzouris has been stocking the shelves with fresh, local produce; prepared foods; and Greek specialties, including a variety of imported feta cheeses for more than 40 years.

 Get Outside

-Those looking to finesse their racquet skills can sign up for lessons at Denver Tennis Club.
-Or simply drop-in for some hard-court fun.
+Those looking to refine their racquet skills can sign up for lessons at Denver Tennis Club or simply drop in for some hard-court fun.
+(Crestmoor Park also has courts.)

 Spots to Eat